 LM Logs offers a unique and unified approach to log analysis centered on algorithmic root-cause analysis.
 LM Logs analyzes log events to identify normal patterns and deviations from these patterns: anomalies.
-These log anomaly events are displayed in a Logs page and contextually with metric Alerts to help speed investigation.
+These log anomaly events are displayed in a Logs page and contextually with metric Alerts and Topology information to help speed investigation.

 - An Amazon Web Services (AWS) integration for logs stored in Amazon CloudWatch.
 See Setting up CloudWatch Logs Ingestion.

 - A Microsoft Azure integration for Azure device logs.
 See Setting up Azure Logs Ingestion.